 - St John's wort, carbamazepine, clarithromycin, erythromycin, heparin, itraconazole, ketoconazole, phenobarbital, rifampin, ritonavir

 - Medicine to lower blood pressure, an NSAID pain or arthritis medicine (such as aspirin, diclofenac, ibuprofen, naproxen), a diuretic (water pill), or a potassium supplement

 - Do not eat grapefruit or drink grapefruit juice while you are using this medicine.

 Warnings While Using This Medicine

-- Make sure your doctor knows if you have endometriosis or a history of cancer.
-Tell your doctor if you have asthma, diabetes, epilepsy, inherited angioedema (swelling of the face, lips, tongue, or throat), lupus, migraine headache, porphyria, or a thyroid problem.
-Your doctor should know if you have edema (body swelling), heart disease, high blood pressure, high cholesterol, high potassium in the blood, high or low calcium in the blood, or low sodium in the blood.
-Tell your doctor if you have ever had liver problems caused by pregnancy or estrogen.
+- Tell your doctor if you have endometriosis, asthma, diabetes, epilepsy, hereditary angioedema, lupus, migraines, porphyria, a thyroid problem, heart disease, high blood pressure, or high cholesterol.
+Tell your doctor if you had liver problems caused by pregnancy or estrogen.

 Possible Side Effects While Using This Medicine

 Call your doctor right away if you notice any of these side effects:

 - Allergic reaction: Itching or hives, swelling in your face or hands, swelling or tingling in your mouth or throat, chest tightness, trouble breathing

 - Chest pain, trouble breathing, coughing up blood